Large Language Model assisted Hybrid Fuzzing: Introduction

-Hybrid fuzzing provides approaches to combine greybox fuzzing with concolic execution.
-It was first proposed in \cite{driller} and has subsequently been followed up by many testing engines such as \qsym \cite{qsym} and \intriguer \cite{intriguer}.
-In hybrid fuzzing, greybox fuzzing is conducted until it reaches roadblocks in unraveling a program branch (which is evaluated to be either true most of the time, or false most of the time).
-Such a roadblock branch then captures the frontier of the fuzzing search.
-Progress is then made past the frontier via concolic execution.
-Once the roadblock is overcome, greybox fuzzing can take over again, until another roadblock is encountered.
-Even though hybrid fuzzing provides a useful combination of two different testing techniques (namely greybox fuzzing and concolic execution) - it still faces several challenges, including: \begin{itemize}[leftmargin=*] \item The usage of the greybox fuzzing technique often involves a low barrier to entry, while the use of concolic/symbolic execution engines typically involves much effort since it needs to support the symbolic modeling of different instructions present in the program.
-Hence, incorporating a concolic execution engine into the workflow, the hybrid fuzzers are less usable by regular engineers as compared to vanilla greybox fuzzers.
-Concolic execution engines typically need environment modeling and system call support, and this is the case for hybrid fuzzers as well.
+Hybrid fuzzing \cite{hybrid} combines greybox fuzzing with concolic execution to leverage the strengths of both techniques and maximize code coverage.
+It was first introduced in \driller \cite{driller} and has subsequently been followed by many testing engines \cite{qsym, intriguer, digfuzz}.
+In hybrid fuzzing, greybox fuzzing proceeds until it encounters roadblocks in unraveling a branch, which is evaluated to be almost always true or false.
+This roadblock branch captures the frontier of the greybox fuzzing search.
+Concolic execution is then used to overcome this frontier.
+Once the roadblock is overcome, greybox fuzzing can take over again until another roadblock is encountered.

-\item Even though hybrid fuzzing uses concolic execution sparingly, the need for computing and solving path constraints incurs expensive computational overheads.
-Concolic execution uses the SMT solvers as its back end and translates path constraints from high-level programming languages to first-order logic formulas that the solvers can reason over and generate new inputs based on.
-Unfortunately, this translation and subsequent solving are both time-consuming and challenging. \end{itemize}

-The recent advances in Large language models (LLMs) open up new opportunities for \emph{lightweight} concolic execution.
-Instead of relying solely on mechanized constraint translation and solving, LLMs could empower hybrid fuzzers to directly interpret program semantics and generate program inputs accordingly.
-Both LLMs and SMT solvers can analyze program execution and generate inputs.
-However, SMT solvers are limited to reasoning within specific logic formulas, whereas LLMs are more adaptive and capable of reasoning directly over high-level programming languages.
-This adaptability allows LLM-based approaches to bypass the need for translating high-level programming languages into logic formulas, thus avoiding associated issues during translation.
-Nonetheless, LLMs may have challenges in providing mathematically precise solutions.
-Our insight is that, in the fuzzing domain, near-correct or plausible inputs are often sufficient for exploring new code paths in many real-world software applications.